-We next build a multi-point laser marking based focal length measurement system (Figure 3a) to characterize the focal length changes for the gel based lens structure under ionic swelling.
+The next step was to build a multi-point laser marking based focal length measurement system (Figure 3a) to characterize the focal length changes for the gel based lens structure under ionic swelling.
 By setting the dimensional variables of the system and controlling the position of the laser input, we will receive the laser mark in the paper receiver.
-As shown in Figure 3b, we can easily set the distance from lens to paper receiver, and control the distance between multi-position, where Ic is the position when the laser gets through the centroid of the gel lens and the Ie is the laser gets through the edge, we will have focal length ~ Dl/(D-d).
-For each measurement, one Ic and at least three Ie need be measured.
-Sample marks of the Ic and Ie are shown in Figure 3c-3d.
+As shown in Figure 3b, the distance from lens to paper receiver can be set by controlling the Z-stage, where Ic is the position when the laser gets through the centroid of the gel lens and the Ie is the laser gets through the edge, we will have focal length ~ Dl/(D-d).
+For each measurement, one Ic and at least three Ie need to be measured.
+Resulted sample marks of the Ic and Ie are shown in Figure 3c-3d.
 As a dynamical process, we used the ionic strength in buffer solution to control the swell ratio (H/h), the calculated focal lengths are shown in Figure 3e.
-When the swelling started, the focal length was start drop into measurable range at ~ 26 mm, then keep dropping when the lens was further swollen, the focal length reaches a practical range of ~ 15 when the H/h is 1.7, and remain relatively stable in this range.
-We noted a wide distribution of the data during the high swelling state, this is caused by the data processing when we applied the Numerical Aperture (NA) to compensate the deflection, the actual incident angle is hard to capture during the dynamic swelling.
+When the swelling started, the focal length was start drop into measurable range at ~ 26 mm, then keep dropping when the lens was further swollen.
+The focal length reached a practical range of ~ 15 when the H/h is 1.7, and remained relatively stable within this range.
+We noted a wide distribution of the data during the high swelling state, this was caused by the data processing when the Numerical Aperture (NA) was applied to compensate the deflection, while the actual incident angle was hard to capture during the dynamic swelling.
 The experimental set will be further improved with laser confocal system to identify the laser incident angle.
-In all, the responsive gel based lens supported by the rim confinement have variable-focus ability and can autonomously respond to ionic stimuli.
+In all, the responsive gel based lens supported by the rim confinement have demonstrated variable-focus ability and can autonomously respond to ionic stimuli.

-This responsive hydrogel-based lens is easy for fabrication and its stimuli-responsive nature offer a highly adaptable property, which could be used as substrate to integrate other elements such as circuits and sensor for prosthetic application.
-Moreover, the mechanical confinement realises a wide range of focal length change, which could significantly improve the vision quality by achieving a wide fields of view.
+This responsive hydrogel-based lens is easy to fabricate and its stimuli-responsive nature offers a highly adaptable property, which could be used as substrate to be integrated with other elements such as circuits and sensor for prosthetic application.
+Moreover, the mechanical confinement has realised a wide range of focal length change, which could significantly improve the vision quality by achieving a wide fields of view.
 However, there are still some work need be done to understand the mechanics of the geometrical curvature change under rim confinement, and the calculation correction of focal length changes at high swelling level.

 Conclusion

 We have developed a novel IOLs technique with ionic responsive gel under specific confinement.
-The ionic swelling induced morphological transformation enabled a wide range of focal length changes ( 10 mm) and this technology also allow for simple and cost effective fabrication as well as reasonable fast response times (in the a few minutes).
+The ionic swelling induced morphological transformation enabled a wide range of focal length changes ( 10 mm).
+This technology also enables simple and cost effective fabrication as well as reasonable fast response times (in the a few minutes).
 The responsive gel based lens has a highly adaptive property and could autonomously respond to changes of ionic strength in the environment and provide visible output signals.
 It could also be used as substrate to integrated other elements to generate novel opto-electronic systems for prosthetic applications.

 Experimental

 3D printing micro mold and device assembly: The lens mold was printed via Objet 24 desktop system with photo cured acrylic based material.
-The mold design used the standard contact lens parameters and was completed in Solidwork software and loaded into the Objet system for printing.
-The printed parts were cleaned and raised with isopropanol and then baked on the surface of hot plate at 100 oC for 15 min, to further anneal the mold.
+The mold design employed standard contact lens parameters, and was completed in Solidwork software before being loaded into a Strasys® Objet24 system for printing.
+The printed parts were cleaned and rinsed with isopropanol (IPA), before being annealed on a hot plate at 100 oC for 15 min.
 The assembly of gelation chamber was constructed by the printed mold and a glass cover slip.